 History buffs can discover London’s historical places.
 And walking tours will give you fascinating insights from a local expert.

-A dinner cruise along the Thames is a lovely way to see the sights as dusk falls on the river.
-Or you can simply catch one of the regular river boats to get from A to B across town as an alternative to the London tube.
+During the day, catch one of the regular river boats to get from A to B across town as an alternative to the London tube.

 Enjoy a pub with river views